ibm-js/deliteful/docs/LinearLayout.md

 To set the height of a `deliteful/LinearLayout` using a percentage expression, the height of all its ancestors (including `<body>`) must also be expressed as percentage.

-### Styling Limitations
+### Styling

+   * Direct children of a LinearLayout have their CSS `position` attribute set to `relative`.
+Children of direct children of a LinearLayout have their CSS `position` attribute set to `absolute`.
+   A good practice is to systematically use `div` dedicated to the layout as direct children of a LinearLayout.
-Using `padding-top` and `padding-bottom` on the `deliteful/LinearLayout` is discouraged since it's not well supported on Firefox.
+   * Using CSS padding for both the LinearLayout and its children is discouraged since it's not well supported on Firefox.
+   * Using `top`, `right`, `bottom` and `left` for the position/size of content inside a direct children of LinearLayout is discouraged since it's not supported on some Android stock browser.

 <a name="enterprise"></a>
 ## Enterprise Use